Antons-Skafferi-MIUN/Setup-and-Config/README.md

 You can use `$git fetch`to fetch a list of other people's branches.

+## Git mass pull
+There is a script available (pullall.sh) in this repo that can pull all repos that exist in the same folder.
+This requires that you have a folder, for instance Antons-Skafferi, where you have all the repos cloned.
+The script then goes to it's parent directory, loops through all the repo directories and pulls them.
 # Requirements
 It's crucial we all use the same environment